LamaBleu/Pluto-DATV-test/scripts/gnuradio-webcam/README.md

     -mpegts_service_id 1 -metadata service_provider=”CALLSIGN” -metadata service_name=CALLSIGN \
     -r 15 -ignore_unknown -pix_fmt yuv420p udp://127.0.0.1:58000

 You can use ffmpeg-start.sh script to perform this task.
-Edit paths on this file befire running it.
+Edit paths on this file before running it.
 Keep the task running on the terminal.

 - Start GNUradio, and run  dvbs_tx_udp_monitor.GRC script.
 Pluto should start transmit on 970 MHz.